CIRM at SFSU: General Information

 This program is designed to train students in the area of stem cell biology.
 The participating faculty provide a broad range of research options in this area of research.
 They also share a strong commitment to working with master-level students and promoting diversity in the stem cell field.

-In this program students will spend their first year at SFSU taking course work in developmental biology, cell culture, reproductive technologies, bioethics, and scientific writing.
-Upon successful completion of their course work students will conduct research in laboratories at our host institutions, UCSF, UCB, Stanford University and the Buck Institute for Research on Aging.
-They will participate in a broad range of activities including work with human embryonic stem cells (hESC), neurodegenerative diseases, and stem cell mechanisms in model organisms and will receive training in the use of current technologies such as imaging, genomics, proteomics, knockout/transgenics, and drug screening.
+In this program students will spend their first year at SFSU taking course work in developmental biology, cell culture, stem cell biology, reproductive technologies, bioethics, and scientific writing.
+Upon successful completion of their course work students will conduct research in laboratories at our partnering institutions, UCSF, UCB, Stanford University, Children's Hospital Oakland Research Institute, and the Buck Institute for Research on Aging.
+They will participate in a broad range of activities that include working with human embryonic and adult stem cells.

 We expect that students selected for this program will participate in all scheduled parts of the program.
-They are expected to complete the program and earn a Master’s of Science degree in Cell and Molecular Biology from SFSU.
-We also expect and encourage students to participate in the seminars and professional development program, which will help them to successfully enter the stem cell workforce.
+They are expected to complete the program in two years and earn a Master’s of Science degree in Cell and Molecular Biology from SFSU.
+We also expect and encourage students to participate in the seminars and professional development activities, which will help them to successfully enter the stem cell workforce.

 For more information please click here.